SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `ImplicitEulerExtrapolation` - Extrapolation of implicit Euler method with Romberg sequence.
   Similar to Hairer's `SEULEX`.
+- `ImplicitEulerBarycentricExtrapolation` - Extrapolation of the implicit Euler method, using Barycentric coordinates to improve the stability of the method.
 - `ImplicitDeuflhardExtrapolation` - Midpoint extrapolation using Barycentric coordinates
 - `ImplicitHairerWannerExtrapolation` - Midpoint extrapolation using Barycentric coordinates, following Hairer's `SODEX` in the adaptivity behavior.